sustac/SearchCrawl/README.md

 SearchCrawl

-The techcrawl repository contains a scrapy webcrawler, a program to convert website links into a graph and view various graph metrics and a simple in-memory inverted index to search for terms.
+The techcrawl repository contains a scrapy webcrawler, a program to convert website links into a graph and view various graph metrics and a mongoDB database and collection to store webcrawler data.
+This collection allows the utilization of search queries of the data.
+This can be used as a simple search engine.

 Has only been tested on Ubuntu 18.04